pcs3rd/docker-build-environments/README.md

 This is a docker image that has fullfills all of the build requirements for Android Halium.
 it can be pulled using `$ docker pull ghcr.io/pcs3rd/ubuntu-halium-build-env:ubuntu23.10`

+The default SSH username and password are `BuildUser`

 When using this image, make sure to bind mount /home/BuildUser/halium to your local Halium repo.

 For building halium, see [the build guide](https://docs.halium.org/en/latest/)